 - Read our inter island flight booking tips to see how to find the best flights.

 - We also give a short overview (inter island routes, discounts, frequent flyer programs) of the 3 airline companies that offer inter-island flights:

 Airlines that offer inter island flights in Hawaii

 There are currently three companies that offer inter-island flights: Hawaiian Airlines, Mokulele Airlines, and Island Air.
-Go!
-Airlines and Aloha Airlines discontinued their inter island flights in 2014 and 2008 respectively.
+Two other companies, Go!
+Airlines and Aloha Airlines, discontinued their inter island flights in 2014 and 2008 respectively.